apache/flink-web/_posts/2020-07-23-demo-fraud-detection-3.md

 the timers will be triggered, and the number of timers being used.
 Timers are stored in Flink's fault-tolerant state, and managing them with millisecond-level precision can be wasteful.
 In our case, with this rounding, we will create at most one timer per key in any given second.
+Flink documentation provides some additional [<u>details</u>](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/stream/operators/process_function.html#timer-coalescing).
 </div>

 7) The `onTimer` method will trigger the clean-up of the window state.